TGF-β Combo Therapy Cuts Mesothelioma Tumor Growth by 70% in Lab Models

 What the Study Found

 Researchers used three distinct strategies to block TGF-β signaling in malignant pleural mesothelioma cells: small molecule inhibitors, neutralizing antibodies, and gene silencing techniques.
-When combined, these approaches produced synergistic effects that outperformed any single treatment.
+When combined, these approaches produced cooperative effects that outperformed any single treatment.

 The results across five mesothelioma cell lines, including patient-derived samples, showed consistent suppression.
 Cell proliferation dropped by 50% to 70%.
 Invasiveness, a measure of how aggressively cancer cells spread into surrounding tissue, fell by 60%.
 Cell migration decreased by 40% to 55%.